Icinga/icinga2/doc/10-icinga-template-library.md

 and retrieves device statistics such as CPU usage, memory usage, temperature, fan speed and port statistics.

-Performance data is returned by default and can be disabled using `netgear_noperfdata`.

 Command line arguments are passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):

 Name                    | Description